hwhitwell/P1a2renclitic/README.md

 The folder "Functions" should be present in the same directory as HW_Categorical_Parenclitic.
 This contains the functions that "HW_Categorical_Parenclitic" calls.
 Data should be in a .csv format and put into "Data" folder.

+The libraries that are required are listed in Functions/functions.R.

 The script was built and tested using R3.4.0 in RStudio 1.0.143 on Windows 10.

 Data: This should be in a .csv format and be layed out as follows: